ljedrz/pea2pea/README.md

 - becoming a framework
 - support for multiple `async` runtimes (it should be simple enough to change it, though)
 - any functionality that can be introduced "on top" (e.g. DHT, advanced topology formation algorithms etc.)

-## current state: _beta_
-- all the planned functionalities are available and operational
-- benchmarks demonstrate _very_ good performance (over 1GB/s in favorable scenarios)
-- the public APIs are unstable, but the overall architecture shouldn't change too much anymore

 ## how to use it
 1. define a clonable struct containing an `Arc<Node>` and any extra state you'd like to carry